dustlang/cargo/src/doc/src/reference/source-replacement.md

 documentation.

 A *source* is a provider that contains crates that may be included as dependencies for a package.
-Cargo supports the ability to **replace one source with another** to express strategies such as:
+Payload supports the ability to **replace one source with another** to express strategies such as:

 * Vendoring - custom sources can be defined which represent crates on the local